CHAPTER Rev 300 BUSINESS PROFITS TAX

 (g) Approves major capital expenditures and expansions;

-(h) Appoints, assigns or transfers personnel for combined group members;
+(h) Appoints, assigns or transfers personnel throughout the business;

 (i) Coordinates the activities of the affiliated entities within the general system of operations;